How To Stop Wage Garnishment in California

 Always verify the legitimacy of the garnishment order or earnings withholding order you’ve received.
 This involves checking if the court order has been officially filed and bears the correct information regarding your employer, debt details, and creditor identity.
 If discrepancies are found, this could serve as a basis for challenging the garnishment.

-Respond to the notice promptly by contacting the creditor or the collection agency listed as the garnishing party.
+Respond to the notice promptly by contacting the creditor or debt collector listed as the garnishing party.
 This engagement can sometimes lead to more favorable terms and possibly reduce the garnishment amount.

 Also, prepare a detailed financial statement that includes all your income sources and basic necessities expenses.
 This documentation will be crucial if you decide to file a claim of exemption form.
 The claim of exemption allows you to argue that the garnishment should be reduced or halted because it severely impacts your ability to pay for life’s essentials.